 Now, bitcoin transactions are irreversible, and only the receiving party can refund them.
 This is one of its major differences from the credit card transactions that you can cancel.
 Thus, there isn’t any chargeback for the merchants while accepting payments through bitcoin.
 Chargebacks refer to the demand of a credit-card provider to a retailer for covering the losses on disputed transactions.

 The benefits of getting bitcoins are obvious for merchants.
 Payments that are made through the virtual currency can significantly save up on processing fees – minus the chargeback risks.
 The benefits of using bitcoins for shoppers are user anonymity, higher simplicity in putting the transaction, zero interruption from intermediaries, and low transaction fees.
+Consider Capital on Tap as your business credit card as they have Capital on Tap promo code for a promotional discount on your expenses.

 Credit cards have crucial beneficial features, too, such as fraud protection, reward points, the prospect of borrowing money, and wider acceptance from merchants.
 Though a handful of major retailers have started accepting bitcoin, it is not yet a common payment option.
 But using a credit card comes with the risks of foreign transaction fees, interest charges, late fees, and possible negative effect on the credit score.